duscob/sr-index/README.md

 #### Loading and Using **$sr$-index**

-The following snippet loads a $sr$-index from a single file and uses it to locate occurrences of a given pattern.
+The following snippet loads a $sr$-index (with valid areas) from a single file and uses it to locate occurrences of a given pattern.

 ```c++
 #include <sr-index/sr_index.h>